denko-rb/denko-piboard/README.md

   - ToneOut (uses waves, one at a time per board, cancels any Infrared Out)
   - I2C
     - Must enable with `raspi-config` before use.
 Instructions [here](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
+    - I2C hardware clock cannot be set dynamically, like a microcontroller.
+Must set in `/boot/config.txt`.
+Default is 100 kHz.
+400 kHz is recommended if you need to transfer a lot of data, like using a SSD1306 OLED.
+See [here](https://www.raspberrypi-spy.co.uk/2018/02/change-raspberry-pi-i2c-bus-speed/) for instructions.

 ### Partially Implemented
   - SPI